 PhD: Juila Janfeshar Nobari (on social measurement).
 Juila is on an ESRC-CASE studentship in collaboration with partner organisation, Norcare Ltd. With Dr Jane Gibbon.

 PhD: Ann-Marie Sidhu on the Clean Development Mechanism in Malaysia.
-Ann Marie was previously a staff member at Newcastle but now lives in KL and is an academic at Sunway University.
+Ann Marie was previously a staff member at Newcastle but now lives in KL and is an academic at Heriot-Watt University in Malaysia.

 PhD.
 Chris Soan.
 Chris is a lecturer in the business school and is examining accountability in employee-owned and co-operative organisations.